....................Theses Quaedam Theologicae

 1. Whether God loves a lying Angel better than a true Man?

-2. Whether the Archangel Uriel could affirm an untruth? & if he could whether he would?
+2. Whether the Archangel Uriel could affirm an untruth?
+And if he could whether he would?

 3. Whether Honesty be an angelic virtue? or not rather to be reckoned among those qualities which the Schoolmen term Virtutes minus splendidae, et terrae et hominis participes?